YassineLafryhi/ShExec/README.md

 ## Usage Instructions

 > [!NOTE]
-> Currently, `ShExec` uses the following model: `Gemini 1.0 Pro`, `Claude-3-opus-20240229` and `llama2` via Ollama (https://github.com/ollama/ollama), other models will be supported very soon !
+> Currently, `ShExec` uses the following models: `Gemini 1.0 Pro`, `Claude-3-opus-20240229` and `llama2` via Ollama (https://github.com/ollama/ollama), other models will be supported very soon !

 To use the `shexec`, ensure you have a valid API KEY of the model you want to use (or Ollama installed if you prefer to work locally), then initiate the command alongside a textual description of your intended task.
 For example: